stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 of that interaction for coevolution at the continental scale (Methods Summary).
 Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more conserved (Fig. 3).

+## The contribution of interactions to coevolution is consistent across scales

 Ultimately, coevolutionary signal varies across scale because of the simultaneous variation of species' interactions *and* communities'